 One cup of cooked spaghetti noodles contains 221 calories and 43 grams of carbohydrates.
 Spaghetti squash, on the other hand, has just 31 calories per cup, 7 grams of carbohydrates, and is packed full of nutrients.

 Calories saved per cup: 190

-4. French Fries for Homemade Sweet Potato Fries
+4. Homemade Sweet Potato Fries for Traditional French Fries

 One large serving of fast food french fries contains 480 calories, along with a whopping 64 grams of carbohydrates.
 Additionally, french fries are usually fried in unhealthy oils like hydrogenated soybean oil, canola oil and corn oil.